Pavel-Petkov03/Secret_of_Spas/README.md

 # Secret of Spas

 ## 📖 Description
-Secret of Spas is single player RPG game which follows a story:
+Secret of Spas is a single-player RPG that unfolds in the quiet village of Mogilovo.

-An old name named Spas is a heavy drinker in the small village Mogilovo He very likes to drink but someone has stolen his alcohol stash So in help comes Kuncho who is young boy(20 year old) from the village Spas tells Kuncho that if he retrieves his alcohol stash from the burgler He will tell him the secret of life
-So it is Kuncho's responsibility to find the stash.
+Spas, an old man known for his love of drinking, wakes up to a terrible discovery—his precious stash of alcohol has been stolen.
+Desperate to recover it, he enlists the help of Kuncho, a spirited 20-year-old from the village.

+Spas makes Kuncho an intriguing offer: if he can track down the thief and reclaim the stolen stash, he will reveal to him the ultimate secret of life.

+Now, it’s up to Kuncho to embark on this unusual quest, uncovering mysteries and facing unexpected challenges along the way.

 ## 📖 Missions
 Every mission is given from someone who is called `snitch`